 The structured conversation will last for approx. 50 minutes.
 It will be followed by a 30 minute open conversation and Q&A with the audience.

-In conversation they will explore common themes and ideas, that run through her cycle Sonic Atlas and ave emerged over the course of this six-year cycle, including multiple languages, collaboration, writing in context, the necessary value of conversation…
+In conversation they will explore common themes and ideas, that run through her cycle Sonic Atlas and ave emerged over the course of this six-year cycle, including displacement and migratory properties of language, writing through multiple languages, water and sounds, regional and translocal bonds, collaborative modes, writing in context, and the value of communal exchange..

-Specific to Nattsong, they will question the dark as a sign of gestation, insights, intimacy and also deep fears that enable the re-emergence of collective archetypes.
+Specific to Nattsong, they will question the dark as a sign of gestation, insights, intimacy and also deep fears that enable the re-emergence of ancient collective archetypes, and art’s role as a collectivist wake up call.
 Diving into the unknown of the night at this time of collective upheavals provides a timely reminder of the need for marking a pause, as well as for opening up both to new imaginaries and perhaps other ways of doing things.
 How does one transform oneself and one another pro-actively in the face of deep changes?

 Sonic Atlas is a series of works dedicated to sounding multiple languages, their migratory and historic paths, and respond creatively to both ancient and contemporary poetry by writing and performing in unusual and transformative landscapes and settings.